-Accordingly, the Food and Drug Administration (FDA), on February 29, 2020, issued a guidance updated on March 06, 2020, entitled "Policy for Diagnostics Testing in Laboratories Certified to Perform High Complexity Testing under CLIA before Emergency Use Authorization for Coronavirus Disease-2019 during the Public Health Emergency."
+Figure 1 - Listing from the FDA showing the Puerto Rico Department of Health as a choosing to authorize laboratories within that State or territory to develop and Accordingly, the Food and Drug Administration (FDA), perform a test for COVID-19 would do so under authority of its own State law, and on February 29, 2020, issued a guidance updated on March 06, 2020, entitled "Policy for Diagnostics Testing in Laboratories Certified to Perform High Complexity Testing under CLIA before Emergency Use Authorization for Coronavirus Disease-2019 during the Public Health Emergency."
 This guidance describes a policy involving laboratories employing tests developed and validated before the FDA issued a EUA to achieve rapid testing capacity in the US.